lifepillar/vim-mucomplete/Readme.md

 imap <expr> <down> pumvisible() ? "\<plug>(MUcompleteExtendFwd)" : "\<down>"
 ```

-In the example, `S<tab>` was typed to complete the first word, then `<down>` was
+In the example, `<tab>` was typed to trigger a completion, then `<down>` was
 pressed repeatedly to extend the completion.
-The next line has been edited in
-a similar way.
-To my knowledge, µcomplete is the only completion plugin that
+To my knowledge, µcomplete is the
-streamlines such Vim feature.
+only completion plugin that streamlines such Vim feature.